justinknguyen/Pi-Guide/Pi-Guide/Pi-Hole.md

 ## Updating

-When updating with `pihole -up` there are a couple of things to do if you followed all of my guides.
+When updating with `pihole -up` there are a couple of things to check if you have multiple upstream DNS servers or you changed your Pi-Hole port.

 1. If you have multiple upstream DNS servers:
    - If you have a `01-pihole.conf.save` file, update might fail because it repopulates `01-pihole.conf` again.